hwcoe/hwcoe-faculty-directory/readme.md

 		⁃	Tax operator: IN
 		⁃	No results message: Sorry, no posts were found
 		⁃	Everything else is blank or unchecked.
-3. In the place where you want your faculty directory to show up, add the corresponding WP Show Posts shortcode.
+3. To display the directory, you can either create a page containing the WP Show Posts shortcode, or link to the category archive at www.YOURDOMAIN.ufl.edu/directory/ (for the second option, make sure your WP Show Posts list is named "Faculty List").